Lower Volta Bridge

 The Lower Volta Bridge (Pont de la basse Volta), also known as Sogakope Bridge (Pont de Sogakope), is a 650 meter long bridge on the N1 highway (Aflao — Accra) that connects Sogakope to Sokpoe over the Volta River.

 History

 The bridge was constructed between January 1965 and January 1967 by two German contractors.

-In 2009 the bridge was described as a death trap due to damages.
-There was also an appeal in 2013 by the residents of Sogakope to Ghana Highways Authority to repair the rusting expansion and contraction joints.
+Over the decades, the bridge suffered from poor maintenance and increasing traffic, especially heavy trucks, making it dangerous for drivers.
+By 2009, locals were already calling it a "death trap," with concerns over rusting joints and deteriorating sealants.
+In 2013, there was also an appeal by the residents of Sogakope to Ghana Highways Authority to repair the rusting expansion and contraction joints.
+Despite calls for repairs, only minor fixes were made, and the bridge's structural integrity continued to decline.
+In 2018, the government promised repairs, but reports in 2019 showed ongoing accidents, with motorcyclists being the primary victims.
+After a local politician's murder in 2020, protests erupted, with residents blocking the bridge.

 Ghana Government is planning to build a new cable-stayed bridge (New Volta Bridge) to be started in 2021.